mpkuse/advanced_techniques_for_curvefitting/README.md

 - L1 norm and linear-programming
 - Use of Switch Variables
 - Use of Dynamic Covariance Scalling
 - BigM trick.
-See luca carlone's paper on SLAM
+See luca carlone's paper on SLAM (L. Carlone and G. Calafiore.
+Convex Relaxations for Pose Graph Optimization with Outliers.
+IEEE Robotics and Automation Letters (RA-L), 3(2):1160–1167, 2018)

 ## Note